prpicleonarda/prpicleonarda/README.md

 - 🌱 I'm learning about web and mobile app development, DEVOPS and security.
 - 💬 Ask me about our upcoming projects!

+- 💫 Proud member of Aquilia Codes 💫

 # 💻 Tech Stack: